Eye Movement Desensitisation and Reprocessing Therapy (EMDR)

 How Does It Work?

 This approach is based on the Adaptive Information Processing model, which suggests that when a traumatic or distressing event occurs, the brain may struggle to process the information correctly.
-As a result, the memory becomes "frozen" or stuck in its original, distressing form.
-During a session, you will be encouraged to focus briefly on a specific memory while simultaneously experiencing bilateral stimulation: typically in the form of guided eye movements, taps, or tones.
-This process helps the brain to reprocess the memory so that it can be stored more adaptively, significantly reducing its emotional and physical charge.
+As a result, the memory becomes frozen or stuck in its original, distressing form, carrying the same emotional charge it had when the event first happened.

 Is It Right for You?

 EMDR may be helpful if you find yourself reliving past events through flashbacks or nightmares, or if you feel constantly on edge and hypervigilant.
-It is particularly beneficial for those who feel that their past is still very much present in their daily lives, affecting their reactions and decisions.
-This therapy is also suitable for individuals who have found traditional talk therapy difficult or who prefer a more structured, body-oriented approach to healing from trauma or persistent anxiety.
+It is particularly beneficial for those who feel that their past is still very much present in their daily lives, affecting their reactions and decisions in the present moment.

 What Makes It Effective?

-What makes EMDR unique is its ability to bypass the verbal processing centres of the brain to target the emotional and sensory storage of a memory.
-It helps to transform negative core beliefs: such as "I am in danger" or "I am powerless": into more positive and realistic realisations.
-By resolving the underlying root of the distress, EMDR supports a shift in perspective that allows you to move forward with a greater sense of peace and resilience.
+What makes EMDR unique is its capacity to work with the emotional and sensory storage of a memory without requiring you to recount it in detail aloud.
+It helps to transform negative core beliefs, such as "I am in danger" or "I am powerless," into more realistic and self-compassionate beliefs that better reflect your present-day safety and capability.

 Benefits